Dead Sea natural wonder

-The Dead Sea, which is located on the border between Jordan and Israel, is a natural wonder and one of the most iconic and distinctive tourist spots globally.
-It is mostly known for its super high salt content and mineral-rich mud the reason why it has the privilege of being the lowest point on Earth, which is approximately 430 meters below sea level.
-The Dead Sea provides everything from the spa to landscapes and is even a history viewpoint.
+The Dead Sea, situated on the border between Jordan and Israel, is a natural wonder and one of the most iconic and distinctive tourist destinations worldwide.
+It is mainly known for its extremely high salt content and mineral-rich mud, which has earned it the distinction of being the lowest point on Earth, situated approximately 430 meters below sea level.
+The Dead Sea offers everything from spas to stunning landscapes and provides a historical perspective.
+Known for its hyperline water, which is about ten times saltier than the sea, and provides a kind of experience for the deceased seas of visitors.
+Surrounded by sharp desert landscapes and dramatic rock formations, the Dead Sea is a place of both natural beauty and scientific intrigue.

 Key Features and Attractions